-A pupil (the circle in the middle of the eye that is traditionally black in appearance), appears to be white in one or both of your child's eyes.
+A white pupil (the black circle in the middle of the colored part of the eye), shows in one or both of your child's eyes.
 Look closely at photographs of your baby.
-If the red glow is not the same in both eyes or is white or yellow in one eye, this may indicate a vision problem.
-Show photographs to your child's health care provider.
+If the red glow is not the same in both eyes or is white or yellow in one eye, show photographs to your child's medical doctor.